-The increase in revenues from Seasonal Products resulted primarily from a higher volume of snowmobiles sold due to late shipments of model year 2022 units in the first quarter of Fiscal 2023 caused by supply chain disruptions as well as the introduction of the Sea-Doo pontoon and favourable pricing on PWC units sold.
-The increase was partially offset by a lower wholesale volume of PWC sold due to supply chain disruptions and by an unfavourable foreign exchange rate variation of \$16 million.
+The increase in revenues from Seasonal Products is primarily attributable to a higher volume of snowmobiles sold due to late shipments of model year 2022 units completed in the first quarter of Fiscal 2023 caused by supply chain disruptions, the introduction of the Sea-Doo pontoon and a higher volume of PWC sold.
+The increase was also attributable to a favourable pricing of PWC and snowmobiles sold.
+The increase includes an unfavourable foreign exchange rate variation of \$14 million.